formlio/forml/docs/lifecycle.rst

 Production Lifecycle
 --------------------

-After publishing a project lineage into a registry using the ``upload`` mode of the *research lifecycle*, the project becomes available for the *production lifecycle*.
+After publishing a project lineage in to a registry using the ``upload`` mode of the *research lifecycle*, the project becomes available for the *production lifecycle*.
 Contrary to the research, this production lifecycle no longer needs the project source code working copy as it operates solely on the published artifact plus potentially previously persisted model generations.